Skip to content

 More about civil defence

-The Swedish Civil Contingencies Agency (MSB) has a particular responsibility for civil defence and provides support to government agencies, organisations, businesses and private individuals.
+The Swedish Civil Defence and Resilience Agency has a particular responsibility for civil defence and provides support to government agencies, organisations, businesses and private individuals.

 The Psychological Defence Agency’s responsibilities include identifying, analysing, preventing and countering foreign malign influence activities directed at Sweden.
 They also provide support to others’ efforts to counter these activities.